laurendc/laurendc.github.io/_posts/2020-06-20-#100DaysofCode-day-5.md

 ---
 layout: post
-title: "#100DaysofCode - Day5: Wrapping up Functions & Interstellar Travel Exercise"
+title: "#100DaysofCode - Day5: Wrapping up Functions, Addresses, Pointers."
 ---

 Today's Progress: Finished plowing through basic functions, cranked through a practical exercise.
+Pointers.

 Thoughts: Started slow & I was quite easily distracted.
 However, this ended by the time I got to the exercise.
 The exercise itself wasn't too challenging but it was far more interesting than anything else that's happened with the course so far.
+Then jumped into addresses and pointers which was a good review for me.
+With that, I completed the course, yay!

-Link to work: Here's our exercise.
+Link to work: Here's our interstellar exercise.

 {% raw %}
 ```go